Ankow99/un-seal/README.md

 ## Features

 * Automated Leader Detection: Queries the Juju model to identify and target the application leader for initialization.
+* Auto-Healing: Detects units in failure states (e.g., `hook failed`, `service not running`) and automatically triggers a service restart via `juju exec` to recover stuck units without manual intervention.
+* Dependency Validation: Pre-checks the `mysql-router` subordinate status to verify database connectivity.
+Fails if the backend is unreachable to prevent indefinite hanging.
+* Version Compatibility: Automatically analyzes the charm channel to distinguish between Legacy (<=1.8) and Modern Vault.
+Adjusts logic dynamically
 * Multi-File Credential Storage: Stores the root token and each unseal key in separate GPG-encrypted files (e.g., `vault_token.gpg`, `vault_key1.gpg`).
 This architecture supports the separation of duties by allowing keys to be distributed among different operators.
 * Hardware-Backed Security: fully integrates with GPG, enabling the use of smart cards and YubiKeys for encryption and decryption operations.
 * Resilient Credential Loading: Implements a three-tier logic to retrieve keys: